hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Use the command `ssh -o "SetEnv SECRET=XXX...` and the password `segfault` to log back in to your server.
 If you do not use the same SECRET and instead just do `ssh root@segfault.net` then a new server with a new /sec filesystem will be created for you.

 1. **When does it self-destruct**
-   Immediately on log out.
+   Immediately on log out or when you type `halt`.
 Your server shuts down and all system data and memory is wiped.
 Your private data in /sec and /root is only accessible while your server is running.
 When you log back in using the same `SECRET` then a new server is started and your (old) private data is attached again to /sec (encrypted).
 Type `rm -rf /sec && halt` if you also want to destroy your encrypted data.

+1. **How long will the server run**
+   A server does not not shut down while you are logged in (active session).
+If nobody is logged in and there is no shell running (in tmux or screen) then the server shuts down after 1.5 days of inactivty.
+Otherwise the server shuts down if nobody logs in for 7 days.
+A server may shut down during major software upgrades or if abuse is detected.
+No data in /sec is ever deleted and your data becomes available again as soon as you log in (but you may have to start your background processes again).
+These limits to not apply for [paying users](../buy-an-upgrade/).

 1. **Why are my changes lost?**<a id="lost"></a>
    Data in your home directory and in /sec, /onion and /everyone are never lost.
 They are permanent (unless you delete the data).
 Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
 You can use `apt install` and `pip install` etc but the package can only be used until you log out.
 Alternatively you can install any package to `/sec/usr`.